The details

 Flights: Book your flights through Alejandro Velasco Astete International Airport (CUZ).

 Gratuities: Tipping is always appreciated and is of considerable significance to the local guides, porters and chefs who will be taking care of us on the trek.
-Tipping your trip leader is optional.

 Travel Insurance: This is not required but strongly recommended.